martin-henz/martin-henz/_posts/2022-05-02-ece-with-call-cc.md

 called, with 2 as the return value of the application of `callcc`.
 The statement `return 3;` is not executed in this case.
 The value 2 is displayed.

-## Strategy
+## Implementation Strategy

 Implementation of `callcc` in the explicit-control evaluator is not hard, but a bit tricky.
 My strategy is to treat both `callcc` and the continuations as *primitive* functions that have direct access to the operand stack, runtime stack, and continuation.
-To make this work, I need to slightly modify the way primitive functions are applied, which means I need to come up with a *calling convention* for primitive functions.
+To make this work, I need to slightly modify the way primitive functions are applied, which means I need to come up with a modified *calling convention* for primitive functions.
 With that in place, the primitive function `callcc` can be added to the environment that is used for evaluating a given program.